textileio/js-textile/packages/js-threaddb/README.md

 ### Build

-We don't actually use `tsc` to build our javascript outputs.
-Instead, we use `rollup`, which makes it easier to derive different output types (e.g., commonjs vs es modules vs type defs).
+We use `tsc` to build our nodejs-based javascript outputs, and `rollup` for a single0-file bundle.
+This makes it easier to derive different output types (e.g., commonjs vs es modules vs type defs).
 To create the relevant build outputs simply call:

 ```bash
 npm run build